 This marvelous stone of the Golden Ray is still as captivating as it was in the past, with chatoyant layers that dance like shafts of light through a dense forest.
-It is warm and radiant, synthesizing the frequencies of Sun and Earth, bringing stability and awareness while integrating the spiritual and physical realms.
+It is warm and radiant, synthesizing the frequencies of Sun and Earth to bring stability and awareness, while integrating the spiritual and physical realms.

-One of the most effective of the eye formation stones, Tiger's Eye is ever vigilant, bringing sharpness to one’s inner vision and a better understanding of the cause and effect of each situation.
-It encourages one to use their powers wisely and allows scattered information to be brought together to a cohesive whole.
+One of the most effective of the eye formation stones, Tiger's Eye is ever vigilant, bringing sharpness to our inner vision and a better understanding of the cause and effect of each situation.
+It encourages us to use our powers wisely, and allows scattered information to be brought together to a cohesive whole.

 More on Tiger's Eye: